 Katya isn’t going into the long nights she and Katja had nothing to do but sit in a dark house until the morning.
 How they learned to talk mind to mind from just sitting in the silence, being absorbed into it.

 Gerard, “Regarding our other investigation, here’s what I found out.
 The drug business in Louisiana is small time.
 All the product comes from Atlanta or Florida.
 If you want to find the end players, you have to go there.
 In south Louisiana, a couple of people might bring in fifty or sixty thousand in marijuana, the same in cocaine, less in hallucinogens or pain relievers, like oxycontin.
 New Orleans, and south Louisiana for that matter, is relatively small and particularly poor.
-All the locals are small potatoes.
-Small gangs are shooting each other over thousand dollar drug deals.”
+All the locals are part time dealers.
+Nothing little gangs are shooting each other over thousand dollar drug deals.
+All of Louisiana has four million people, it's small potatoes, Atlanta metro is nearly six million.”

 Gerard, “Two, one in Atlanta, a second in Miami.
 Atlanta has a black cartel run by a man called Abd al Razik, an African Muslim name.
 Muslims are fine with feeding Americans drugs.
 Supply is plentiful, lots of money for the cause.”